Save on Car Rentals With These 10 Easy Hacks

 Some credit cards will give you some pretty lucrative points bonuses when you're renting a car.
 Make sure you check your current rewards programs on all of your cards and try to use one that offers a bonus for rentals.
 The Citi® Hilton HHonors™ Reserve Card from our partner Citi offers five bonus points on every dollar spent on car rentals and 25% off of rentals with National Car Rentals.
 The Chase Sapphire Preferred Card gives 20% off when you redeem points for car rentals.

 3. Earn Points on Your Gas

 You're going to have to pay for gas during the time you have the rental car, so why not earn some serious points at the pump?
 Use the credit card that offers the most rewards on gas purchases.
-The Blue Cash Preferred Card from American Express offers 3% cash back at U.S. gas stations (terms and conditions apply).
+The Blue Cash Preferred Card from American Express offers 3% cash back at U.S. gas stations (terms apply).